NFTGo/GoTrading/README.md

 const walletAddress = "0x8ae57a027c63fca8070d1bf38622321de8004c67";
 const { nfts: walletNFTList } = await aggregator.getListingsOfWallet(walletAddress);

-for (const nft of walletNFTList) {
+// Iterate over each NFT in the wallet's listings and log the order ID of the first listing. for (const nft of walletNFTList) {
     console.log(nft.listingData?.nftList[0].orderId)
 }